Georgia General Warranty Deed $249 flat fee

 - Investor flips (limited warranty is industry standard)

-If you're being asked for a general warranty deed and you're not sure you should sign one, call us at (404) 939-6223 — a title examiner will walk you through what you'd be agreeing to.
+If you're being asked for a general warranty deed and you're not sure you should sign one, book a free call — a title examiner will walk you through what you'd be agreeing to.

 - Lifetime customer support